fateofficial/quartz/content/DTG/x. WORKSHOPS/Workshop 3 - Induction.md

 $$
 2^{m+1}(m + 2)
 $$
+The difference of 1 comparisons can be explained from the first if statement that is not counted.

 which matches the expression we computed above when considering the last failed if statement.

-By the principle of **strong induction**, we have shown that Mergesort uses:
+By the principle of strong induction, we have shown that Mergesort uses:
 $$
 n(\log_2(n) + 1) = 2^k(k + 1)
 $$